emberjs/rfcs/text/0000-factoryFor.md

 });
 ```

-In this API, the `Factory` is actually a subclass the main logger class.
-In
+In this API, the `Factory` is actually a subclass the original main logger
-`_lookupFactory`, there are minimum two class `extend` calls:
+class.
+When `_lookupFactory` is called, an additional `extend` takes place
+to add any injections (such as `someService` above).
+The class/object setup
+looks like this:

-* `MyClass = Ember.Object.extend(`
+* In the module: `MyClass = Ember.Object.extend(`
-* `MyFactoryWithInjections = MyClass.extend(`
+* In `_lookupFactory`: `MyFactoryWithInjections = MyClass.extend(`
-* `MyFactoryWithInjections.create(`
+* And when used: `MyFactoryWithInjections.create(`

-The middle extend only serves to implement dependency injection- merging the
-properties passed to `create` with the injected ones.
-The double extend
+The second call to `extend` implements Ember's owner/DI
+framework and permits `someService` to be resolved later.
+The "owner" object
+is merged into the new `MyFactoryWithInjections` class along with any
+registered injections.

+This "double extend" (once at define time, once at `_lookupFactory` time)
-of classes in Ember takes a toll on performance booting an app.
-This
+takes a toll on performance booting an app.
+This design flaw has motivated
-poor design has kept the factory lookup API private.
+a desire to keep `_lookupFactory` private.

+The `MyFactoryWithInjections` class also features as a cache.
+Because it is
-Additionally the middle extend is a cache, and cleared between tests or
+attached to the owner/container, it is cleared between test runs or
 application instances.
-For example:
+To illustrate, this flow-chart shows how
+`MyFactoryWithInjections` diverges between tests:

 ```
                +-------------------------------+